dossist/moinmoin-memodump/README.md

     #pragma sidebar InsertYourSideBarName

-Add this line on top of the page to have a customized sidebar for the page (change Inert... to your per-page sidebar name).
+Add this line at the top of the page which you want your customized sidebar on (change Inert... to your per-page sidebar name).
 You can include original site-wide sidebar in the per-page sidebar:

     <<Include(SideBar)>>